mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 * ORG_READ_ONLY
 * ORG_MEMBER

-~> **IMPORTANT:**
-This resource is specifically to mange the invitations, not the user beyond that.
+~> **IMPORTANT:** This resource is only for managing invitations, not for managing the Atlas User being invited.
 Possible provider behavior depending on the invitee's action:
 * If the user has not yet accepted the invitation, the provider leaves the invitation as is.
 * If the user has accepted the invitation and is now an organization member, the provider will remove the invitation from the Terraform state.
 The invitation must then be removed from the Terraform resource configuration.
 * If the user accepts the invitation and then leaves the organization, the provider will re-add the invitation if the resource definition is not removed from the Terraform configuration.